swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 In this chapter, you will learn how to:

 1. Ship BentoML monitoring logs to S3 with a Fluent Bit sidecar
+2. Deploy the Evidently UI service on Kubernetes
-2. Create a monitoring job that pulls logs from S3 and pushes Evidently snapshots
+3. Create a monitoring job that pulls logs from S3 and pushes Evidently snapshots to the UI workspace
-3. Deploy the Evidently UI service on Kubernetes
+4. Schedule the monitoring job with a GitHub Actions workflow
-4. Access the dashboard and the JSON drift summary
+5. Access the dashboard and the JSON drift summary
-5. Commit the changes to Git
+6. Commit the changes to Git

 The following diagram illustrates the control flow at the end of this chapter: